loganzhx/Vector-Magnitude-Length-Calculator/README.md

 # Vector-Magnitude-Length-Calculator
-For use in MATH170 at Otago
+Java Script that is useful in MATH170 at Otago